chao2zhang/OpenGL/pj1/README.md

 Selected polygon is red and others are blue.

 Both mouse and keyboard input are avaible.
 Right click to show menu or press keyboard to use like VIM!

+In order to improve the interaction with this program, I didn't read any number from cin(stdin) but implemented 2 kinds of action speed.
+While in the code, I did implement to transform/rotate/scale arbitary vector/angle.

 Input/Output Description
 ========================